Precise prediction of the decay rate for $\eta_b\to \gamma \gamma$ from lattice QCD: Introduction

 The hadronic quantity that parameterises the 2-photon decay rate is the form factor $F(0,0)$, where the two zeroes denote that both photons are on-shell.
 The decay rate is related to the form factor for a pseudoscalar heavyonium meson $\eta_h$ by:

 where $M_{\eta_h}$ is the meson mass and $Q_h$ the quark electric charge.

-As discussed in~\cite{Colquhoun:2023zbc}, a useful dimensionless ratio can be constructed from $F(0,0)$ and heavyonium decay constants and masses, that cancels the strong mass-dependence of its components and has a simple limit at leading-order in nonrelativistic QCD (NRQCD):
+As discussed in~\cite{Colquhoun:2023zbc}, a useful dimensionless ratio can be constructed from $F(0,0)$ and heavyonium decay constants and masses, that cancels the strong mass-dependence of its components and a lot of the QCD corrections and has a simple limit at leading-order in NRQCD:

 Here we calculate $R_{\eta_h}$ accurately in lattice QCD, both at the $b$ quark mass and for masses between $b$ and $c$, enabling us to plot out how the deviations from the leading-order result of 1/2 depend on heavy quark mass.
 We use the ratio at the $b$ and earlier HPQCD results for the $\eta_b$ decay constant~\cite{Hatton:2021dvg} to determine $\Gamma(\eta_b \rightarrow \gamma\gamma)$.